Joint Tenants With Right Of Survivorship (JTWROS): What Are They And How Do They Work?

 With community property, both spouses automatically have an equal right to property purchased by either spouse during the marriage.

-Unlike JTWROS, spouses with this type of ownership may will their interest in the property to another party.
-However, there is an option to include right of survivorship in this type of ownership, which would mean that the deceased spouse’s interest would be transferred to the surviving spouse upon their death, similar to JTWROS.
+In a difference from JTWROS arrangements, though, spouses with this type of ownership may will their interest in the property to another party.
+But there is also an option for owners to include the right of survivorship in this type of ownership.
+If that happens, the deceased spouse’s interest would be transferred to the surviving spouse upon that person's death, similar to JTWROS.

 The Bottom Line